Peter Gunn: Cast

 Frequent director Robert Gist appeared as an actor in different roles in three episodes.

+Executive producer Gordon Oliver appeared as an actor in different roles in two episodes.

 Episodes

 Peter Gunn ran for three seasons starting in late 1958.
 A total of 114 episodes were produced during the three season run.
 Peter Gunn premiered on September 22, 1958 with the episode The Kill.
 The first season ran from September 1958 through June 1959 and contained 38 episodes.